ISimangaliso Wetland Park

-iSimangaliso Wetland Park (previously known as the Greater St. Lucia Wetland Park) is situated on the east coast of KwaZulu-Natal, South Africa, about 235 km north of Durban by road.
+iSimangaliso Wetland Park is situated on the east coast of KwaZulu-Natal, South Africa, about 235 km north of Durban by road.
 It is South Africa's third-largest protected area, spanning 280 km of coastline, from the Mozambican border in the north to Mapelane south of the Lake St. Lucia estuary, and made up of around 3,280 km2 of natural ecosystems, managed by the iSimangaliso Authority.
-The park includes: